Accessing your datasets

 If you want to explore the entire bucket of datasets available and access the historical archive of published datasets, you can gain direct access to our S3 bucket.
 This gives you more flexibility to browse, list, and download multiple files programmatically.

-This process consists of several steps:
+This process consists of three steps:

 Obtaining temporary S3 credentials